 - GnRH test: Apart from checking the pituitary function, this hormone test helps determine the type of precocious puberty.
 In this test, a child is injected with gonadotropin-releasing hormone (GnRH).
-Then, a periodic blood sampling is done to check how the hormones in the body react.
-The hormones in the body will spike if the child has CPP and remain stable if the child has PPP.

 - Ultrasound (sonography): Ultrasound is most commonly done in children with peripheral precocious puberty.
 This test creates images of the blood vessels, tissues, and organs, to examine and locate abnormalities such as cysts and tumors in the adrenal glands, ovaries, and testes.

 - Magnetic resonance imaging (MRI): An MRI may also be done to detect the abnormalities in the brain and pituitary gland.